-Δ Upgrade older toilets with water efficient models. Δ Share water tips with friends.

-Δ When cleaning fish tanks, give the nutrient-rich water to your plants.

-Δ Drop your tissue in the trash instead of flushing it. Δ Wash your pets outdoors in an area of your lawn that needs water.

-Δ Apply water only as fast as the soil can absorb it. Δ When you save water, you save money on your utility bills too.
+- Δ Upgrade older toilets with water efficient models. - Δ Share water tips with friends. - Δ When cleaning fish tanks, give the nutrient-rich water to your plants. - Δ Drop your tissue in the trash instead of flushing it. Δ Wash your pets outdoors in an area of your lawn that needs water. - Δ Apply water only as fast as the soil can absorb it. - Δ Avoid watering between 12:00 p.m. to 5:00 p.m. - Δ When you save water, you save money on your utility bills too.

-MESSAGE FROM EPA
+Message from the EPA

-Trinking Water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
+Drinking Water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.

 Some people may be more vulnerable to contaminates in drinking water than the general population.
-Such as cancer patients, organ transplants, HIV/AIDS or other immune system disorders, some elderly and infants.
+Immuno-compromised persons such as cancer patients, organ transplants, HIV/AIDS or other immune system disorders, some elderly and infants are at greater risk.
 If concerned, you should seek advice about drinking water from a health care provider.